 Stay up to date with the latest news about Rail Trails with our free email news.

-So pleased to see the old trestle under restoration.
+So pleased to see the old trestle being restored.
 I look forward to travelling with my bike from Ballan to Bairnsdale…by V/Line of course as soon as it's completed and once again riding the trail (third visit)stopping over at Bruthen and for a few days at the quirky motel on the highway at Orbost.

 Mike, if you have a spare day, and you haven't been, try a 15km (each way) trip to the quaint seaside village of Marlo.